nymeria-io/.github/profile/README.md

 ## About Us

-At Nymeria, we provide programmatic access to over 811 million unique person and company profiles, each containing rich data such as contact details.
+We provide programmatic access to people and company data.

 Our platform offers:

-- **Search**: Easily find email addresses, phone numbers, and social media links for individuals on platforms like LinkedIn, Twitter, Facebook, and GitHub.
+- **Search**: Easily find email addresses, phone numbers, and social media links for individuals on platforms like LinkedIn and GitHub.
 - **Enrich**: Enhance your existing data with new or updated details.

 ## Contact Us